Zhaohq96/RAiSD-AI-performance-evaluation/README.md

 bash remove-environment.sh raisd-ai
 ```

-If you want to evaluate all tools on the example datasets, you can run the following command.
+If you want to evaluate all tools on the example datasets, you can run the following command (if you run the _bash delete_dataset.sh example_, you need to download the example dataset with _bash download_dataset.sh example_ again).

 Note that you need have all virtual environment installed before you start.